ABOUT THE INSTITUTE

 Interim Dean of Hellenic College

-Associate Professor of Ethics, Holy Cross GOST
+Dean of Holy Cross

 Assistant Professor of Late Antique and Byzantine Literature